When developing financial plans for parents, we discuss their priorities on what they want for their children.

-They want to send their children to private school and educational summer camps.
+They want to send their children to private schools.

-They want to have frequent family vacations – a ski trip and a beach trip.
+They want frequent family vacations – a ski trip and a beach trip.

-They want their children to excel in sports and go to championship games.
+They want their children to excel in sports.

-They want their children to eat organic food and wear fashionable clothing.
+They want their children to wear fashionable clothing.

 They want their children to attend the best college.